appuio/ops-techlab/labs/42_outgoing_http_proxies.md

 If you use Java base images other than the ones provided by Red Hat you have to implement your own solution to configure an outgoing HTTP proxy for Maven.

-### Apply outgoing HTTP proxy configuration to cluster
+### Apply Outgoing HTTP Proxy Configuration to Cluster

 To apply the outgoing HTTP proxy configuration to the cluster you have to run the master and node config playbooks: